Azure/modern-web-app-pattern-dotnet/known-issues.md

 ## Data consistency for multi-regional deployments

 This sample includes a feature to deploy to two Azure regions.
 The feature is intended to support the high availability scenario by deploying resources in an active/passive configuration.
 The sample currently supports the ability to fail-over web-traffic so requests can be handled from a second region.
 However it does not support data synchronization between two regions.

-This can result in users losing trust in the system when they observe that the system is online but their data is missing.
-The following issues represent the work remaining to address data synchronization.